Gabriel P. Sanchez

-Gabriel Patrick Sanchez (born 1976) is an American lawyer and judge who is a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
-He served an associate judge of the California Court of Appeal, First Appellate District from 2018 to 2022.
+Gabriel Patrick Sanchez (born 1976) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit since 2022.
+He served as an associate judge of the California Court of Appeal from 2018 to 2022.

 Early life and education

 A Los Angeles native, Sanchez graduated from Harvard-Westlake School in 1994.
-He received his Bachelor of Arts, cum laude, from Yale College in 1998, his Master of Philosophy in European Studies from the University of Cambridge in 2000 and he received his Juris Doctor from Yale Law School in 2005.
-He was a Fulbright Scholar in 1999 in Buenos Aires, Argentina.
+He received his Bachelor of Arts, cum laude, from Yale College in 1998.
+He was a Fulbright Scholar in 1999 in Buenos Aires, Argentina, and in 2000 he received a Master of Philosophy in European Studies from the University of Cambridge.
+From 2000 to 2002, he worked for McKinsey & Company as a business analyst.
+He then attended Yale Law School, graduating in 2005 with a Juris Doctor.

 Legal career

 Sanchez served as a law clerk for Judge Richard Paez of the United States Court of Appeals for the Ninth Circuit from 2005 to 2006.
 He was an associate at Munger, Tolles & Olson from 2006 to 2011, where he litigated civil matters at the trial and appellate levels.
 From 2011 to 2012, he worked as a deputy attorney general in the correctional law section of the California Attorney General's office.
 From 2012 to 2018, he worked as Deputy Legal Affairs Secretary under Governor Jerry Brown.

 Sanchez helped draft the Public Safety and Rehabilitation Act of 2016.
-The act allowed certain non-violent defendants to be considered for parole, and established sentence credits for rehabilitation, good behavior, and education.
+The act allowed certain non-violent defendants to be considered for parole and established sentence credits for rehabilitation, good behavior, and education.

-Judicial service
+Judicial career

 State judicial service

 In October 2018, Sanchez was nominated by Governor Brown to serve as an Associate Judge of the California Court of Appeal, First Appellate District, filling the vacancy created by the retirement of Justice Robert L. Dondero.
-His nomination was confirmed by the California Commission on Judicial Appointments on November 26, 2018, making Sanchez the first Latino to serve on that court.
-His service on the state court terminated when he was elevated to the Ninth Circuit Court.
+His nomination was confirmed by the California Commission on Judicial Appointments on November 26, 2018.
+His service on the state court terminated when he was elevated to the court of appeals.